 The University will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring on campus.
-Confirmation will be made by Campus Safety administration, specifically, the Director of Campus Safety, the Assistant Director of Campus Safety, or the Fire and Life Safety Officer upon a review of the information available at the time.
+Confirmation will be made by Campus Safety administration, specifically, the Director of Campus Safety, the Assistant Director of Campus Safety, or the Associate Director of Campus Safety upon a review of the information available at the time.
 Nazareth will endeavor to confirm conditions warranting an Emergency Notification via multiple sources where time permits.
 Sources may include local news outlets, Campus Officials, law enforcement, etc.